curl/trurl/README.md

 ### Linux

-it is quite easy to compile the C source with GCC:
+It is quite easy to compile the C source with GCC:

 ```text
 $ make